Kākā: Conservation status

 New Zealand kākā are considered vulnerable, having greatly declined across their traditional range as a result of habitat loss, predation by introduced predators such as cats, rats, possums and stoats, and competition from wasps and bees for the honeydew excreted by scale insects.
 A closely related species, Nestor productus, the Norfolk kākā, became extinct in 1851 for similar reasons.
 New Zealand kākā are absolutely protected under New Zealand's Wildlife Act 1953.
 The species is also listed under Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) meaning international export/import (including parts and derivatives) is regulated.
+Under the New Zealand Threat Classification System (NZTCS), the North Island kaka is considered to be "At Risk", but with an increasing population, while the South Island kaka is considered "Threatened" and "Nationally Vulnerable".

 Predation

 As cavity nesters with a long incubation period that requires the mother to stay on the nest for at least 90 days, New Zealand kākā are particularly vulnerable to predation.
 Stoats were the main cause of death of nesting adult females, nestlings and fledglings, but possums were also important predators of adult females, eggs and nestlings.
 There is strong evidence that predation of chicks and females has led to a serious age and sex imbalance, even amongst ostensibly healthy populations.

 In parts of the country, the Department of Conservation and local conservation groups have attempted to control predators of New Zealand kākā through the use of traps, ground baiting and the aerial deployment of sodium fluoroacetate (1080).
 Where pest control has been carried out, there has been a significant recovery of New Zealand kākā populations.
 For example, in Pureora Forest Park 20 kākā were radio-tracked in an area to be treated with aerial 1080 in 2001.
 In nearby Waimanoa Forest, which was not to be treated with 1080, nine kākā were radio-tracked.
 In the area where 1080 was used, all 20 birds survived that season.
 Of the nine birds tagged in the untreated area, five were killed by predators that same season.